The New Romantics

-We woke early and gathered in the kitchen of Greta Hall in Keswick, where, between gulps of hot coffee, toast and fried eggs, we passed around a small volume of poems, searching for lines to express our nervous excitement about the swim ahead.
+We woke early and gathered in the kitchen of Greta Hall, where, between gulps of hot coffee, toast and fried eggs, we passed around a small volume of poems, searching for words to express our nervous excitement about the swim ahead.

 We don’t usually start swims like this.
-Most adventures start with a long drive through the dark or an awkward scramble out of the tent.
-This time is different.
-Greta Hall is a beautiful, historic house, once a meeting place for some of Britain’s most celebrated poets, including William Wordsworth and Samuel Taylor Coleridge, who, despite better instincts and subsequent regrets, helped turn the Lake District into a must-see destination for Victorian tourists.
+Most adventures start with a long drive or an awkward scramble out of the tent.
+This time was different.
+Greta Hall is a beautiful, historic house in Keswick, once a meeting place for some of Britain’s celebrated Romantic poets, including William Wordsworth and Samuel Taylor Coleridge who helped turn the Lake District into a must-see destination for Victorian tourists.

-It was here, at Greta Hall, perhaps in the elegant drawing room upstairs, where Robert Southey wrote ‘The Cataract of Lodore’, a playful celebration of Lodore Falls, a couple of miles from Keswick, which gathers speed and power from verse to verse, evoking the rush of water through the woods.
+It was here, at Greta Hall, perhaps in the elegant drawing room upstairs, that Robert Southey wrote ‘The Cataract of Lodore’, a playful celebration of Lodore Falls, not far from Keswick, which gathers speed and power from verse to verse, evoking the rush of water through the woods.
 In the same year (1820), Wordsworth republished his Guide to the Lakes with a new collection of sonnets which follow the River Duddon from its source at Three Shires Stone on Wrynose Pass to the Irish Sea.

 How does the water